-- Projected capital cost: $5.4 billion
+- Projected capital cost: approximately $5.4 billion

-- Approximately 980 km of new pipeline laid
+- Approximately 994 km of new pipeline

-- 11 new pump stations to be built
+- 12 new pump stations to be built

-- Westridge Marine Terminal in Burnaby to be expanded
+- Westridge Marine Terminal in Burnaby to be expanded with three new berths

 This is not the first time the Trans Mountain line has been expanded.
 In fact, since operation began in 1953, the capacity of the pipeline system has been increased numerous times, with the initial expansion in 1957.
-The most recent expansion project took place between 2006 and 2008 with the construction of 13 new pump stations and modifications to existing stations along the route.
+The most recent expansion project took place between 2006 and 2008 with the construction of 13 new pump stations and modifications to existing stations.
 Also during this time, the Anchor Loop project added 160 kilometres of new pipe through Jasper National Park and Mount Robson Provincial Park between Hinton, Alberta and Hargreaves, BC.

 At present, the Westridge Marine Terminal handles approximately five tankers per month.
 Should the proposed expansion be approved, the number of tankers loaded at the Westridge Marine Terminal could increase to approximately 34 per month.